LeadDyno/leaddyno-website/tour/affiliate-management.md

 ---
 layout: tour
 title: "Affiliate Tracking Software & Online Marketing System: LeadDyno"
-nav: tour > affiliate-management
+nav: tour > affiliate-dashboard
 ---

 ##Affiliate Management

-Affiliates can track their own progress in real-time via their Affiliate Dashboard.
+Affiliates can track their own progress in real-time via their [Affiliate Dashboard](http://leaddyno.com/affiliate-dashboard/).
 You will provide them with a unique link to their dashboard, so that they can monitor their visitors, leads, customers, and payments.

 <div>
 	<iframe width="640" height="360" src="http://www.youtube.com/embed/SJkMagcwHBE?feature=player_embedded" frameborder="0">